bandicm/asynco/README.md

 #define NUM_OF_RUNNERS 8                // To change the number of threads used by asynco, without this it runs according to the number of cores

 #include "asynco/lib/asynco.hpp"        // async_ (), await_()
-#include "asynco/lib/triggers.hpp"      // trigger (event emitter)
+#include "asynco/lib/triggers.hpp"      // Trigger (event emitter)
-#include "asynco/lib/timers.hpp"        // periodic, delayed (like setInterval and setTimeout from JS)
+#include "asynco/lib/timers.hpp"        // Periodic, Delayed (like setInterval and setTimeout from JS)
 #include "asynco/lib/filesystem.hpp"    // for async read and write files
+#include "asynco/lib/define.hpp"        // async_, await_, asyncable_ defines

 using namespace marcelb;
 using namespace asynco;